Upcoming Issue Themes for The ITEA Journal

 The ITEA Journal offers a forum for sharing knowledge and ideas crucial to our changing T&E workforce.
-Please submit your contributions today to email@example.com, attention: Publications Chair.
-Steve Gordon, PhD (firstname.lastname@example.org)
+Please submit your contributions today to email@example.com, attention: Laura Freeman, PhD, Publications Committee Chair (firstname.lastname@example.org)

 Articles for The ITEA Journal include specialty features, each 2-3 pages long, and key technical articles: